 Welcome to a new InTheMail the series that will touch both your passion for electronics and your bank account at the same time.
 People seem to like this starting line so I’ll keep using it, it’s the truth anyway so why not.

-Here are links to all the items show in the video:
+Here is a list with links to all the items shown in this video:

 Do I recommend getting this module?
 Yes, the accuracy is good, the resolution is nice 10mV 1mA and you also have the option for adjusting it manually for both voltage and current.

 The design is pretty simple, I believe the microcontroller is an STM8S so hacking it and rewriting the firmware should be pretty easy but it already does what it’s supposed to do so I don’t see a point to hacking this module.
 I think you would be better off designing a panel meter from scratch.